50-YEAR MEMBERS

 -

-Bob has also been an integral part of the Memorial Day committee for over 25 years, which is still chairs.
-Bob was also Bingo Team Leader for over 5 years, a Burn Center Rep for Erie County for many years, and Member of the Erie County Fire Advisory Board for over 10 years including 3 years as Chairman and 5 years as Secretary.
+Bobby was awarded the Firefighter of the Year Award in 1978 and 2007 and has been an integral part of the Memorial Day Committee which organizes our annual Community Memorial Day Parade and Service for over 30 years.
+He was also a huge part of our public relations team and our lead presenter when teaching fire prevention to children at both the local elementary school and preschools and visits to our station.
+Bob was Bingo Team Leader for over five years, a Burn Center Representative for Erie County for many years, and Member of the Erie County Fire Advisory Board for over 10 years including 3 years as Chairman and 5 years as Secretary.
+Bob’s 50 years of accomplishments and contributions were celebrated at a testimonial dinner held at Ripa’s Restaurant on October 17, 2015.

 -